I prefer hotels over Airbnb, especially when traveling for business — but this could change with one simple innovation.

-I posit that I (and many other mid to high-end business travelers) could be swayed to choose an Airbnb over a hotel with the advent of a “virtual hotel brand” built on top of the Airbnb platform.
+I believe many mid to high-end business travelers (myself included) might prefer an Airbnb type accommodation rather than a hotel with the advent of a “virtual hotel brand” built on top of the Airbnb platform.

-A virtual hotel chain like this could easily win my business travel loyalty.
-I think at scale, the margins would still back out with lower price points than a typical higher-end hotel.
+A virtual hotel chain like this could easily win my business travel loyalty – and the loyalty of many other.
+At scale I also believe the margins would back out with lower price points than a typical boutique hotel.